rk1165/evaluator/README.md

 - There are two API endpoints in the service :
   - `http://localhost:8080/api/calculate`
   - `http://localhost:8080/api/frequent`
-  - Former is a POST request and the later GET request.
+  - Former is a POST request, and the later GET request.

 - To test the first API we need a `RequestBody`.
 A sample payload for the same is
 ```json